NishithP2004/VishNet/README.md

 VishNet is a voice-based social engineering simulation and training platform.
 It orchestrates AI voice phishing (vishing) scenarios using configurable persona templates, real-time LLM responses, voice cloning, call transcription, and a knowledge graph for extracting and storing sensitive entities (PII) for post-exercise analysis.

+> [!IMPORTANT]
-> IMPORTANT: This project contains powerful social engineering capabilities.
+> This project contains powerful social engineering capabilities.
 Use only for authorized security awareness training with explicit consent.
 Never deploy against real users without prior written approval.
 Remove any hard‑coded secrets before sharing the code.

 ## ✨ Key Features